 "No, I'd rather enjoy the plethora of other exciting activities the South Pole has to offer," Lin snarked as she settled down at the foot of the bed.
 "Deal me in."

 Hundred Year War was possibly the most complicated and fun card game ever invented.
-Avatar Aang had invented it to keep Lin and his own kids occupied during long, boring council meetings, and it had become famous within a month of its creation.
+Sokka and Aang had invented it to keep five wiggly kids kids occupied during long, boring council meetings, and it had become famous world-wide within a month of its creation.

 "My honor!"
 Bolin cried, tossing his cards face-up on the bed.
 "I can't restore my honor!
 I had the red king, but I have nooo idea who the avatar is."